Keolis: Australia

-Keolis holds a 51% shareholding in Keolis Downer, which has operated the Melbourne tram network since November 2009.
+Keolis held 51% shareholding in Keolis Downer, which has operated the Melbourne tram network since November 2009.
 Keolis Downer has operated the G:link light rail line on the Gold Coast since July 2014.

 In March 2015, Keolis Downer purchased bus operator Australian Transit Enterprises, which operates the Hornibrook Bus Lines, LinkSA, Path Transit and SouthLink operations with 930 buses.
 During July 2017, Keolis Downer trading as Newcastle Transport took over the Newcastle Buses & Ferries business under a 10-year contract.
 Newcastle Transport also operates the Newcastle Light Rail since February 2019.
 In October 2019, the Government of New South Wales announced that the bus operations of State Transit were to be contracted out to the private sector.
 During May 2021, Keolis Downer was awarded the contract to operate Sydney Bus Region 8.
 Keolis Downer Northern Beaches (KDNB) commenced operating on 31 October 2021 with its contract to run for eight years.

-In July 2025, it was announced that Keolis would purchase Downer's 49% stake in the joint venture.
-The sale is expected to be completed by late 2025.
-The joint venture would also be rebranded Keolis.
+In July 2025, Keolis agreed terms to purchase Downer Group's 49% stake in Keolis Downer.
+It was completed in December 2025 with the joint venture rebranded to Keolis Australia.